svalinn/mcnp2cad/README.rst

 MCNP to iGeom/CAD converter: a program to extract the geomtery from MCNP input files and write it out using any ITAPS iGeom backend.

-**This project is currently in transition based on changes to the underlying CGM library.
-The end state of this code will be a library that relies upon an iGeom-like implementation to perform the solid model manipulations.
-That iGeom-like implementation will be supported by other groups.**

 The following groups intend to support such implementations:

 * CNERG_ will develop an iGeom-like interface as part of a Trelis_ & Cubit_